KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 title: Backward Compatibility with Pre-0.29.x Versions
 ---

-Depending on how exactly your application interacts with other applications, changes to some data formats and interfaces might mean that translations are required for them to remain compatible.
+Depending on how exactly your application interacts with other applications, changes to some data formats and interfaces might mean that conversions are required for them to remain compatible.

 To align with breaking changes to data structures in messaging, credentials, and CTypes, we published version 3.0 of the [Credentials API specification](https://github.com/KILTprotocol/spec-ext-credential-api) that specifies how browser extensions like the [Sporran credential wallet](https://github.com/BTE-Trusted-Entity/sporran-extension) interact with web applications that produce or consume credentials.